noahjarvback/to-do-list-app/README.md

 # to-do-list-app
-A to-do-list app where u can see your to do tasks, and complete and delete them when you are done.
+A to-do-list app where u can write and see your to do tasks, and complete and delete them when you are done.

+React
+JavaScript
+HTML/CSS